telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/grid-custom-number-editor.md

 # Create Custom Number Editor Using NumericTextBox

-The example below demonstrates how to create a Kendo UI Grid widget with a custom number editor using Kendo UI NumericTextBox.
+The following example demonstrates how to create a Kendo UI Grid widget with a custom number editor using Kendo UI NumericTextBox.

 ###### Example